The Use of Automation in the Food Industry with AMRs

 You may also wish to have a closer look at our Flexley Stack for your reception & shipment processes, as well as line and vertical operations.
 We designed this model for adaptability,

 precision, and smart connectivity.
 Clients who implement this product report increased storage efficiency and reduced costs and risks in their plants.
 This wide range of AMRs is capable of transporting and storing all types of pallets, empty pallets and containers.

 AMR ABB Robotics also offers the Flexley Stack that is known for its great flexibility, suitability for different handling systems, and safe operation.
 It is an ideal robot for carrying light items between workstations.
 This line is also designed for supporting auxiliary flows, such as the supply of plastics, cardboard, and other materials.
 This line offers several different models to meet a range of different industry needs.
 AMR F203 with natural SLAM navigation technology can autonomously handle trolleys and roll containers up to 250kg payload by lifting them directly from the floor.
 Common intra-plant logistics applications for this innovative solution are the buffer station to line supply, inter process connection, line supply to buffer and handling the trolley loads to and from the supermarkets with or without rail-guided systems on the floor.

 Would you consider adding a robot to your facility?

-AMR ABB Robotics is a leading company working with facilities across a variety of industries on implementing automation solutions.
-We offer an informative Ebook on how our products suit intralogistics in the modern Food & Beverage industry.
-Download it here to learn more about the suitability of this technology for easy implementation, instant impact, and enhanced industrial productivity.
+AMR ABB Robotics is a leading company working with facilities in a variety of industries to implement automation solutions.
+If you want to know how our products fit into intralogistics in the modern food and beverage industry, visit our food section and learn more about the suitability of this technology for easy implementation, instant impact and improved industrial productivity.